 - Data Mechanics

 - Well Principled

 My name is Christopher Golda (b.
 1985, Canada).
 I’m an immigrant entrepreneur and investor based in San Francisco.
 I’ve been interested in entrepreneurship, product design, and computer programming from a young age, starting my first Internet business in high–school.
 In 2007, I received a BASc in electrical engineering from the University of Toronto.

 My last venture, BackType, began at Y Combinator in the summer of 2008 in Cambridge, MA.
 We believed that conversations were becoming a valuable subset of information on the Internet, so we set out to organize that information in new and interesting ways.
-BackType became a SaaS analytics company that helped quantify the marketing value of social media, backed by True Ventures, Lowercase Capital, Chris Dixon, and more.
+BackType became a SaaS analytics company that helped quantify the marketing value of social media, backed by True Ventures, Lowercase Capital, and more.
 The distributed data processing work we did to build the BackType product became the basis for the Lambda Architecture.
 In 2011, BackType was acquired by Twitter (NYSE: TWTR), where I became responsible for the Ads Center as revenue grew from $140M to $1.4B.
 At Twitter, I also helped open source Apache Storm, a distributed realtime computation system developed at BackType.
 Storm was declared a Top–Level Project by the Apache Software Foundation in 2014, and it’s now used by companies like Alibaba, Apple, Samsung, and Uber.